NVIDIA/TensorRT/demo/BERT/README.md

 | 384 | 24 | 94.22 | 94.39 | 94.04 | 92.08 | 92.2 | 91.86 |
 | 384 | 32 | 148.96 | 149.11 | 148.59 | 147.7 | 147.84 | 147.23 |
 | 384 | 64 | 245.91 | 246.09 | 244.67 | 240.16 | 240.43 | 239.07 |

+## Experimental
+### Variable sequence length
+In our prior implementation, we used inputs padded to max length along with corresponding input masks to handle variable sequence length inputs in a batch.
+The padding results in some wasted computations which can be avoided by handling variable sequence length inputs natively.
+Now we have a new approach called the variable sequence length method.
+By concatenating each input id into a single long input id, and concatenating each input segment id into a single long segment id, TensorRT can know the exact starts and ends by providing an extra sequence length buffer that contains the start and end positions of each sequence.
+Now we can eliminate the wasted computation in the input paddings.

+Note this is an experimental feature because we only support Xavier+ GPUs, also there is neither FP32 support nor INT8 PTQ calibration.

+#### Run command lines

+1. Download checkpoint for BERT Large FP16 SQuAD v1.1 model with sequence length of 384:
+    ```bash
+    bash scripts/download_model.sh pyt v1_1
+    ```

+2. Build an engine:

+    **FP16 engine**
+    ```bash
+    mkdir -p /workspace/TensorRT/demo/BERT/engines && python3 builder_varseqlen.py -x /workspace/TensorRT/demo/BERT/models/fine-tuned/bert_pyt_onnx_large_qa_squad11_amp_fake_quant_v1/bert_large_v1_1_fake_quant.onnx -o /workspace/TensorRT/demo/BERT/engines/bert_varseq_fp16.engine -b 1 -s 64 --fp16 -c /workspace/TensorRT/demo/BERT/models/fine-tuned/bert_tf_v2_large_fp16_384_v2 -v /workspace/TensorRT/demo/BERT/models/fine-tuned/bert_tf_v2_large_fp16_384_v2/vocab.txt
+    ```

+    This will build and engine with a maximum batch size of 1 (`-b 1`) and sequence length of 64 (`-s 64`) using FP16 precision computation where possible (`--fp16`).

+    **INT8 engine**
+    ```bash
+    mkdir -p /workspace/TensorRT/demo/BERT/engines && python3 builder_varseqlen.py -x /workspace/TensorRT/demo/BERT/models/fine-tuned/bert_pyt_onnx_large_qa_squad11_amp_fake_quant_v1/bert_large_v1_1_fake_quant.onnx -o /workspace/TensorRT/demo/BERT/engines/bert_varseq_int8.engine -b 1 -s 256 --int8 --fp16 -c /workspace/TensorRT/demo/BERT/models/fine-tuned/bert_tf_v2_large_fp16_384_v2 -v /workspace/TensorRT/demo/BERT/models/fine-tuned/bert_tf_v2_large_fp16_384_v2/vocab.txt
+    ```

+    This will build and engine with a maximum batch size of 1 (`-b 1`) and sequence length of 256 (`-s 256`) using INT8 precision computation where possible (`--int8`).

+3. Run inference

+    Evaluate the F1 score and exact match score using the squad dataset:

+    ```bash
+    python3 inference_varseqlen.py -e /workspace/TensorRT/demo/BERT/engines/bert_varseq_int8.engine -s 256 -sq ./squad/dev-v1.1.json -v /workspace/TensorRT/demo/BERT/models/fine-tuned/bert_tf_v2_large_fp16_384_v2/vocab.txt -o ./predictions.json
+    python3 squad/evaluate-v1.1.py  squad/dev-v1.1.json  ./predictions.json 90
+    ```

+    Run the quesion and answer mode:

+    ```bash
+    python3 inference_varseqlen.py -e /workspace/TensorRT/demo/BERT/engines/bert_varseq_int8.engine -p "TensorRT is a high performance deep learning inference platform that delivers low latency and high throughput for apps such as recommenders, speech and image/video on NVIDIA GPUs.
+It includes parsers to import models, and plugins to support novel ops and layers before applying optimizations for inference.
+Today NVIDIA is open-sourcing parsers and plugins in TensorRT so that the deep learning community can customize and extend these components to take advantage of powerful TensorRT optimizations for your apps." -q "What is TensorRT?" -v /workspace/TensorRT/demo/BERT/models/fine-tuned/bert_tf_v2_large_fp16_128_v2/vocab.txt -s 256
+    ```

+3. Collect performance data

+    ```bash
+    python3 perf_varseqlen.py -e /workspace/TensorRT/demo/BERT/engines/bert_varseq_int8.engine -b 1 -s 256
+    ```

+    This will collect performance data run use batch size 1 (`-b 1`) and sequence length of 256 (`-s 256`).

+4. Collect performance data with CUDA graph enabled

+    We can use the same `inference_c.py` and `build/perf` to collect performance data with cuda graph enabled.
+The command line is the same as run without variable sequence length.